 “If you reach the evening, then do not expect to reach the morning, and if you reach the morning, then do not expect to reach the evening.
 Take from your health before your sickness, and from your life before your death.”

-To live like you’re dying is to make the most of everyday, and although married people can definitely benefit from this advice, the fact that single people need to keep busy, to keep themselves from languishing in a state of sadness, makes this more pertinent to them.
+To live like you’re dying is to make the most of every day, and although married people can definitely benefit from this advice, the fact that single people need to keep busy, to keep themselves from languishing in a state of sadness, makes this more pertinent to them.

-6. Know that being single isn’t a disease or a life sentence.
+6. Know that being single isn’t a disease or a life sentence

-Allah’s Mercy is a grand thing.
-And single women should not look upon their statuses as a disability, but rather a chance to realize His infinite Mercy in all areas of their lives.
+Allah’s mercy is a grand thing.
+And single women should not look upon their status as a disability but rather as a chance to realize His infinite mercy in all areas of their lives.

-She is still making Du`a’ and has hope that a good husband is in her future — but for today, she is going to live her life to the fullest.
+She is still making du`a and has hope that a good husband is in her future, but for today, she is going to live her life to the fullest.